Loren Pankratz

-Loren Pankratz (born February 27, 1940) is a consultation psychologist at the Portland VA Medical Center and professor in the department of psychiatry at Oregon Health & Science University (OHSU).
+Loren Pankratz (born February 27, 1940) is a consultation psychologist at the Portland VA Medical Center.

 Following his retirement in 1995, he maintained a forensic practice until 2012.
 He testified nationally on cases of Münchausen syndrome by proxy (MBP), often defending mothers accused of harming their children.

-He has written and lectured on a wide variety of unusual topics such as dancing manias, spiritualism, Greek oracles, ghosts, plagues, historical enigmas, mesmerism, moral panics, con-games, self-deception, faith healing, self-surgery, miracles, ethical blunders, quackery, and renaissance science.
+He has written, lectured and spoke on a wide variety of unusual topics such as Early childhood abuse, dancing manias, spiritualism, Greek oracles, ghosts, plagues, historical enigmas, mesmerism, moral panics, con-games, self-deception, faith healing, self-surgery, miracles, ethical blunders, quackery, and renaissance science.
 He has also published magic history, magic tricks, and mentalism effects in magazines.
 Pankratz, along with Ray Hyman and Jerry Andrus, was a founding faculty member of the Skeptic's Toolbox in Eugene, Oregon.
 Pankratz is also a Fellow for the Committee for Skeptical Inquiry.

 Personal

 Pankratz received his B.A. from Oregon State University in 1962 and his Ph.D. from the University of Oregon in 1968.
 He is a lifelong resident of Oregon.

 In 2012, Pankratz constructed a display of historically significant books about quackery at the Oregon Health & Science University Library.